 WordPress SEO Statistics 2017-2018

 WordPress is an open source website development tool used by bloggers, website operators, schools, and businesses, among many other groups.
-Rather than designing and developing a website from scratch on one's own, or contracting expensive web developers and IT professionals to create a site, millions of individuals and businesses alike choose WordPress to lighten the mental, physical, and financial load they carry each and every day.
+Rather than designing and developing a website from scratch on one's own, or contracting expensive web developers, IT professionals or professional SEO consultants to create a site, millions of individuals and businesses alike choose WordPress to lighten the mental, physical, and financial load they carry each and every day.

 Similarly, virtually every website, social media page, and other source of Internet-based content utilizes search engine optimization strategies to propel their pages to the top of search engines.
 Having been in existence for over twenty years, search engine optimization (SEO) is utilized by virtually every individual to entity with web content.
 Let's look at several recent, interesting, truthful, and entertaining statistics related to WordPress and SEO.